cudoventures/cudos-builders/docker/explorer-v2/readme.md

         - ``` sudo systemctl enable cloud-sql-proxy.service ```
     - Reboot your Compute Engine instance and verify that the service is running after restart:
         - ```sudo systemctl status cloud-sql-proxy.service```

+### Configuration explanation:
+1. There are 3 configs that have to be set up:
+    - Inside the BDJuno folder you have:
+        - config.yaml - this is the config for the BDJuno - https://docs.bigdipper.live/cosmos-based/parser/config/config
+        - genesis.json - this is the genesis file that is going to be parsed before BDJuno starts.
+It gets by the docker BDJuno docker file
+    - .env-bdjuno - this is the env variables for the BDJuno docker
+    - .env-big-dipper-2 - this is the env variables